-Guatemala Vista Hermosa Rotarians will work in conjunction with CoEd to select communities to receive the educational programs detailed throughout this application.
-In all, 223 primary-school teachers at 51 schools will receive training in early literacy instruction from CoEd trainers, with oversight from Rotary volunteers (in conjunction with the materials provided).
-First- and second-grade teachers participate in 30 total hours of group training in best practices for literacy instruction, divided into three two-day training sessions conducted in approximately January, April, and July of the year.
-Curriculum content is adapted from the Rotary-endorsed Concentrated Language Encounter (CLE) methodology, developed by literacy experts and used throughout the developing world for more than 30 years.
-Between group trainings, each teacher in the program receives individual, in-class coaching sessions (facilitated primarily by CoEd staff).
+Guatemala La Reforma Rotarians will work in conjunction with CoEd to select communities to receive the educational programs detailed throughout this application.
+In all, 240 primary-school teachers at 50 schools will receive Culture of Reading Program (CORP) training in early literacy instruction from CoEd trainers, with oversight from Rotary volunteers (in conjunction with the materials provided).
+Kindergarten, first and second-grade teachers participate in 30 total hours of group training in best practices for literacy instruction, divided into three two-day professional development seminars conducted in approximately January, April, and July of the year.
+Curriculum content is based on the latest best practices in early literacy instruction.
+Between group seminars, each teacher in the program receives individual, in-class coaching sessions.
 During these sessions, teachers learn to take the strategies from the seminars and put them into practice with their own students.
-Past replications of this training program have yielded 10-20% gains in reading comprehension in student test scores (compared with control groups).
+Past replications of this training program have resulted in first-graders scoring 69% better than the national average in reading comprehension (as measured by the ELGI test).
 Grade 3-6 teachers receive a more streamlined version of the training that enables them to build on the lessons their students have learned in the earlier grades.

-Textbooks will be delivered to nine schools, with approximately 45 teachers at these schools, as well as about 115 additional interested teachers in the community, receiving corresponding training by CoEd staff over the course of three 8-hour sessions per year.
-This training is modeled after the primary reading program, but targets older kids (grades 7-9).
+Textbooks will be delivered to eight schools, with approximately 32 teachers at these schools, as well as about 128 additional interested teachers in the community, receiving corresponding training by CoEd staff over the course of two eight-hour seminars per year.
+This training is modeled after the Culture of Reading Program, but targets older kids (grades 7-9).
 These teachers learn to effectively use textbooks to create a student-centered classroom, while implementing Guatemala's national middle school curriculum and building students' literacy and critical thinking skills.

-Two schools will receive computer centers, with two teachers selected by the schools (with oversight from CoEd and Guatemala Vista Hermosa Rotarians).
+Two schools will receive computer centers, with two teachers selected by the schools (with oversight from CoEd and Guatemala La Reforma Rotarians).
 The teachers will receive training in the curriculum and general pedagogy as well as the use, management, and maintenance of the technology in collaboration with instructors from Educational Technology Consulting Iberoamérica (who provides the Internet and Computing Core Certification (IC3-GS4) curriculum) and CoEd.
 They will also receive follow-up coaching every two to six months (depending on each school's individual needs) from CoEd staff to ensure that the level of education the students receive is on par with international standards.
 The teachers also learn strategies for engaging students in the material and adapting the curriculum's activities to the level and interests of their students.
-School principals at the textbook and computer schools will also receive training in how to collect student fees each year and deposit them into the revolving fund that their school will use to replace project materials as they wear out or become obsolete.
+School principals at the textbook and computer schools will also receive training in how to ensure that parents are depositing their children's fees into the revolving fund that the school will use to replace project materials before they wear out or become obsolete.

-Guatemala Vista Hermosa Rotarians have adopted the community of Santiago Sacatepéquez and will provide their expertise to the youth development program at the school there by participating in workshops on a variety of topics, and possibly hosting student field trips to their workplaces, etc.
+Guatemala La Reforma Rotarians will provide their expertise to the youth development program at one school by participating in workshops on a variety of topics, and possibly hosting student field trips to their workplaces, etc.